spm/spm-docs/docs/tutorials/beginners/desktop_basics.md

 ## Arrays

-In Matlab, the variable we referred to as a vector can also be simply a list of numbers, known as an array.
+In MATLAB, the variable we referred to as a vector can also be simply a list of numbers, known as an array.

 Create an array with ‘elements’ increasing from -4 to +4 in increments of 0.01.